balazsjonas/java8ocp/ch3.md

     * AutoCloseable --> any Exception
   * Closeable::close() is required to be idempotent
     * for AutoCloseable::close there is no guaranteed
-  * if the catch of finally block throws an exception, no suppressions happenn!
+  * if the catch of finally block throws an exception, no suppressions happen!